|

 Mr. Sierak,

 I just received the "Drinking Buddies" print.
-I must say that it took my breath.
+I must say

+that it took my breath.
 It was so much nicer than what I expected!
-Your attention to lighting and

-detail is absolutely amazing.
-You can almost smell the summer day.
-I thank you
+Your attention to lighting and detail is absolutely amazing.
+You can almost

 It will be admired for years to come, and I look forward to adding more pieces